ICRAR/daliuge/docs/graphs.rst

   the number of DropIslands is proportional to the amount of resources needed.
   Consequently, schedules that require less number of DropIslands are superior.
-  Inspired by the `hardware/software co-design <http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=558708>`_ method in embedded systems design, DFMS uses a "look-ahead" strategy at each optimisation step to adaptively choose from two conflicting objective functions (deadline or resource) for local optimisation, which is more likely to lead to the global optimum than greedy strategies.
+  Inspired by the `hardware/software co-design <http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=558708>`_ method in embedded systems design,
+  |daliuge| uses a "look-ahead" strategy at each optimisation step to adaptively
+  choose from two conflicting objective functions (deadline or resource) for local optimisation, which is more likely to lead to the global optimum than greedy strategies.